effie3rd/3rd_training_lua/README.md

   - Blocking of multi-hit attacks and supers
   - The same move performed in frame perfect succession was not blocked
   - Jumping attacks that hit behind a cornered opponent were not blocked
+  - Improved consistency of reversal execution for charge/360 moves.

 ### Notes
-  - Dummy blocking is imperfect, so if you absolutely need something parried then enable the cheat parrying option.
-Be aware that it will parry things that are normally impossible to parry.
+  - Dummy blocking is imperfect, so if you absolutely need something parried then enable the auto parrying option.
+Be aware that it might parry things that are normally impossible to parry.